 An exemption to the copyright law is found in Section 107 of the Code.
-Under this "fair use" provision, a reproduction of a copyright-protected work is likely to be considered fair if it is used for criticism, comment, news reporting, teaching, scholarship or research AND take into consideration these four factors:
+Under this "fair use" provision, a reproduction of someone else's copyright-protected work is likely to be considered fair if it is used for one of the following purposes: criticism, comment, news reporting, teaching, scholarship and research.
+However, in addition to meeting one of these purposes, a determination as to whether the reproduction is fair use must also take into consideration these four factors:

-- 1. The purpose and character of use (principally, whether for commercial or nonprofit educational use); - 2.
-The nature of the copyright-protected work; - 3.
-The amount and substantiality of the portion used; and - 4.
+The purpose and character of use (principally, whether for commercial or nonprofit educational use); The nature of the copyright-protected work;

+The amount and substantiality of the portion used; and

 The effect of the use upon the potential market for or value of the copyright-protected work.

-Educational use, on its own, does not constitute a fair use.
-Courts have repeatedly ruled that a claim of Fair Use is based on a balancing of the four factors above.
+A claim of Fair Use is based on a balancing of these four factors.
 The law does not state exactly what constitutes a fair use.
-Claiming this exemption requires a very circumstance-specific analysis as to whether a particular use or reuse of a work may indeed be considered fair use.
+Fair use requires a very circumstance-specific analysis as to whether a particular use or reuse of a work may indeed be considered fair use.

-Faculty should complete the "Checklist for Fair Use" in the Appendix to determine whether this exemption can legally be claimed.
-If an honest evaluation determines that it is not a Fair Use, explore the possibilities of using less of the work or using a different work altogether.
-If this is not possible, it is necessary to obtain permission from the copyright holder or its agent to use the work.
-Faculty should retain the completed Checklist for Fair Use in the course file to prove due diligence was undertaken in the event of a copyright claim.
+You should complete the "Checklist for Fair Use" in the Appendix to determine whether it is necessary to obtain permission from the copyright holder or its agent to use the work.
+Maintain the completed Checklist in your file for the course to prove due diligence if necessary.